 Students must apply for OPT no earlier than 90 days prior to graduation and no later than 60 days after graduation.
 Students must make an appointment with an International Student Advisor to apply.
 Applications that are not authorized by an International Student Advisor will be denied.
 USCIS typically takes 90 days to process the application, so students are encouraged to apply two to three months before their graduation date.

 Pre-Completion OPT is for employment before a student's graduation.
 The student must have an offer of employment at the time of application.
 Pre-completion OPT will take away time from the student's eligibility for Post-Completion OPT.
-If the student has not used Pre-Completion OPT, he or she is eligible for 12 months of Post-Completion OPT upon graduation.
+If the student has not used Pre-Completion OPT, they are eligible for 12 months of Post-Completion OPT upon graduation.

 STEM OPT Extension

 Students who graduated with STEM majors (specific USCIS list) may also be eligible to apply for an additional 24 months of OPT if they are working in a field related to their STEM major and the employer participates in USCIS's e-verify system.
-Students who wish to extend their OPT application must apply through an international student adviser in the last 90 days of their current OPT authorization.
+Students who wish to extend their OPT application must apply through an International Student Advisor in the last 90 days of their current OPT authorization.

 J-1 students may be authorized to work off-campus after completing two semesters under restricted circumstances.
 Please contact the International Center for further information.